slambang/jarvis/README.md

 ### What is it?

 Jarvis is a development tool for Android that provides an instant UI for your app's config.
+The config could be any piece of data that your app needs.

 The [JarvisClient](jarvis-client) is used to define your app's config.
-The [Jarvis App](jarvis-app) allows you to edit & manage that config at runtime with **no code change**.
+The [Jarvis App](jarvis-app) allows you to edit & manage that config at runtime **with no code change**.

 <p align="center">
    <img src="images/jarvis_app_edited_config_rendered.png" width="300"> <img src="images/jarvis_app_edit_string_list.png" width="300">